Harrison

 Population growth drivers in Harrison are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Harrison's estimated population is around 8073 as of November 2025.
-This reflects a decrease of 171 people (2.1%) since the 2021 Census, which reported a population of 8244 people.
-The change was inferred from the resident population of 8073, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2764 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Harrison as of February 2026 is around 8,073.
+This reflects a decrease of 171 people since the 2021 Census, which reported a population of 8,244.
+The change was inferred from the resident population estimate of 8,073 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 2,764 persons per square kilometer, placing Harrison in the upper quartile relative to national locations assessed by AreaSearch.
 Over the past decade, Harrison has demonstrated resilient growth patterns with a compound annual growth rate of 2.2%, outpacing the SA4 region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 66.0% of overall population gains during recent periods.
+Population growth was primarily driven by overseas migration, contributing approximately 66.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-As we examine future population trends, projections indicate a decline in overall population, with the Harrison statistical area (Lv2)'s population expected to reduce by 1083 persons by 2041 according to this methodology.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as a base.
+Over this period, projections indicate an overall population decline in Harrison, with the population expected to reduce by 1,083 persons by 2041 according to this methodology.
 However, growth across specific age cohorts is anticipated, led by the 55 to 64 age group, which is projected to grow by 107 people.

 Frequently Asked Questions - Population